EvgeniHere/CodingChallenge/README.md

 - Your Bot has the ability to see the opponent Cards (opponents cards will be transported to your code as a parameter of the data type List<Karte>)

-- You are only allowed to use the methods of your class and the method "this.legeKarte(index);" to place cards
+- You are only allowed to use the methods of your class and the method "this.placeCard(index);" to place cards

 - every card your bot places will be checked by a cheatdetector.
 Don't get the wrong idea...